Introduction: buying stocks for beginners

 ThinkOrSwim is TD-Ameritrade’s proprietary trading platform, and it is offered to US traders as a desktop, online trader, or mobile trading platform.
 TD-Ameritrade provides a sample account with full access to the ThinkOrSwim platform to allow you to experiment with it without risk.
 A virtual trading balance of $100,000 is offered to practice trading with free access for 60 days.

-Creating a portfolio may be only the beginning of your journey, but investors who are willing to put in time and effort may reap the rewards.
+Building an investment portfolio that is diversified as well as consisting of well-researched stocks may be only the beginning of your journey, but investors who are willing to put in time and effort may reap the rewards.

 Develop a plan and take a long-term view.
-There will be fluctuations in your investments, and you must establish an investment plan that allows you to maintain your convictions during times of market volatility and bear markets.
+Building an investment portfolio isn’t an easy task, and there will be fluctuations in your investments, and you must establish an investment plan that allows you to maintain your convictions during times of market volatility and bear markets.

 Even if a stock you have bought decreases without cause, this long-term perspective calls for the mental fortitude necessary to buy and hang on to equities you believe in.